altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~Martha noticed another ripple~
 'Okay - that one was way faster...'
 *She shouted and they both took cover*
-'are they random...'
+'M::are they random...'
 ~The alien was thrown off the same way Kent had been a moment earlier~ ~It didn't follow them~
-'Or is it getting faster?'
+'M::Or is it getting faster?'
 *Instead it started climbing back up the face of this gear* }
 {
-*Kent took her hand and they jumped across onto the face of the gear* ~This one was lit differently, bluer - lighter~
+*The Navigator took her hand and they jumped across onto the face of the gear* ~This one was lit differently, bluer - lighter~
 ~She looked up to see a lack of any more gears to the left and right~ ~One above her connected to the same rod in the center of this gear~